Joseph E. Coleman

 Joseph E. Coleman (1922-2000) was an American politician, attorney and chemist.
 He was a member of the Democratic Party.

 Early life

 Coleman was born in 1922, and grew up in Mississippi during a time in which the southern United States was dominated by racial segregation and the Jim Crow laws.
 In 1948, he became the first African-American to earn a degree from Albright College.
 He went on to work as a research chemist, patent attorney and author.

 City council

-In 1971, Coleman was elected to the Philadelphia City Council, representing the Eighth District.
+In 1971, Coleman was elected to be president of the Philadelphia City Council, representing the Eighth District.

 Presidency

 In June 1980, incumbent Council President George Schwartz was implicated in the Abscam scandal, and resigned.
 Coleman became Acting Council President, and was unanimously elected to the post when Council reconvened in October.
 He became the first African-American elected to the post in the city's history.

 As President, Coleman sought to maintain a more conciliatory atmosphere than the more combative Schwartz.
 Anna Verna, a close friend and colleague of Coleman's (who went on to become the City Council's first female President in 1999), characterized Coleman's leadership style as "calm".
 He also sought to clean up the Council's image in the wake of Abscam, while dramatically increasing the Council's oversight of Mayoral projects and plans.

 He saw-off a challenge to his presidency following the 1987 elections, when Joan Krajewski, also a Democrat, sought to unseat him.